-The connection between control and reinforcement learning (RL) has long been recognized \cite{sutton_reinforcement_1992, lewis_optimal_2012,polydoros_survey_2017, recht_tour_2019}, but industries are often hesitant to directly adopt control schemes that are results of reinforcement learning algorithm, often citing safety concerns.
-Brunke et al. \cite{brunke_safe_2022} provided a rather comprehensive review on reinforcement learning that addresses safe robotics deployment in the real world, which are sometimes called robust reinforcement learning.
-Morimoto and Doya \cite{morimoto_robust_2005} established a framework to design a controller using an environment in RL that explicitly accounts for disturbance and modeling errors, but they assumed convexity of the reward function and monotonicity of the policy functions.
-Nguyen et al. \cite{nguyen_robust_2021} provided a certificate for the closed-loop stability of a neural network controlled system, but the open-loop system has to be linear.
-Berkenkamp et al. \cite{berkenkamp_safe_2017} and Richards et al. \cite{richards_lyapunov_2018} constructed candidate Lyapunov functions with neural networks to certify the stability of a system, but they were more focused on designing an algorithm that expands the estimated region of attraction for safe exploration.
-Petsagkourakis et al. \cite{petsagkourakis_chance_2022} proposed a modified policy gradient method to guarantee, with high probability, that a set of safety constraints are not violated, however, their approach involves expensive Monte Carlo simulations and Bayesian optimizations.
+The connection between control and reinforcement learning (RL) has long been recognized \cite{sutton_reinforcement_1992, lewis_optimal_2012,polydoros_survey_2017, recht_tour_2019}, but industries are often hesitant to directly adopt control schemes that are the result of the reinforcement learning algorithm, often citing safety concerns.
+Brunke et al. \cite{brunke_safe_2022} provided a rather comprehensive review on reinforcement learning that addresses safe robotics deployment in the real world, which is sometimes called robust reinforcement learning.
+Morimoto and Doya \cite{morimoto_robust_2005} established a framework to design a controller using an RL environment that explicitly accounts for disturbance and modeling errors, but assumed the convexity of the reward function and the monotonicity of the policy functions.
+Nguyen et al. \cite{nguyen_robust_2021} provided a certificate for the closed-loop stability of a neural network controlled system, but the open-loop system must be linear.
+Berkenkamp et al. \cite{berkenkamp_safe_2017} and Richards et al. \cite{richards_lyapunov_2018} constructed candidate Lyapunov functions with neural networks to certify the stability of a system, but were more focused on designing an algorithm that expands the estimated region of attraction for safe exploration.
+Petsagkourakis et al. \cite{petsagkourakis_chance_2022} proposed a modified policy gradient method to guaranty, with high probability, that a set of safety constraints is not violated; however, their approach involves expensive Monte Carlo simulations and Bayesian optimizations.
 Anderson et al. \cite{anderson_tight_2023} provided robustness certification of ReLU networks for control purposes, but only considered disturbance of the input and not any model mismatch.